h8liu/godns/README.md

-A DNS client library in go language
+A DNS querying and crawling library.

-Still in construction
+(still in construction)